New London Orchestra: Other concert activity

 Since its inception, the Orchestra has accompanied Highgate Choral Society and The London Chorus in many of their concerts, overseas tours and recordings.
 In these, it has performed repertoire ranging from J. S. Bach to contemporary composers.

+In the field of education, the Orchestra has devised projects which use music as a tool to enhance learning in the key curriculum subjects of maths, literacy and science.
+Following its 'Newham Welcomes the World' community project, the NLO has focused its concert-giving and outreach work in the local community in the London Borough of Newham.

 The NLO has also promoted 'Young Performers Concert' series at the Foundling Museum, London, enabling a number of young award-winning musicians and singers in the UK to give their own recitals, the series being supported by the Musicians Benevolent Fund.

 Recordings

 The New London Orchestra has made over 20 recordings on the Hyperion label.
 These fall into three categories: